Skip to main content

 State Solar Tax Credits: Forms and Instructions

 In an effort to promote clean energy adoption, several U.S. states offer residents tax credits for going solar.
-These are in addition to the Residential Clean Energy Credit, a federal income tax credit worth up to 30% of the total cost of an eligible system.
+These incentives may be available in addition to the Residential Clean Energy Credit, a federal income tax credit worth up to 30% of the total cost of an eligible system.

-This article will provide general information on which states offer a state income tax credit, along with links to required forms and any corresponding instructions.
-Palmetto customers who installed their system in a state offering such credits will have already been sent detailed instructions along with their contract.
+This article provides general information on which states offer a state income tax credit, along with links to required forms and instructions.
+Palmetto customers who installed an owned system in a state offering these credits will have already been sent detailed instructions along with their contract.

-In each state described in this article, the incentive is a tax credit, not a rebate or refund.
-You must have state income tax liability to be eligible; however, many allow you to utilize the credit in future years if you do not have sufficient tax liability the same year the system was installed.
+In each state described below, the incentive is a tax credit, not a rebate or refund.
+You must have state income tax liability to be eligible; however, many states allow unused credits to be carried forward to future tax years if the full credit cannot be claimed in the year the system was installed.

 Disclaimer: This content is for educational purposes only.
 Palmetto does not provide tax, legal, or accounting advice.
 Please consult your own tax, legal, and accounting advisors.